recruit-communications/pyqubo/docs/getting_started.rst

 >>> qubo, offset = model.to_qubo()

 In the code above, you need to compile the hamiltonian repeatedly to get the QUBO with different :math:`M`.
-If you don't want to compile repeatedly to save your time, define :math:`M` by :class:`Placeholder`.
+If you don't want to compile repeatedly, define :math:`M` by :class:`Placeholder`.

 >>> a, b = Qbit('a'), Qbit('b')
 >>> M = Placeholder('M')